Robert P. Burke: Naval career

+Next Jump and arrest

+After retiring from the Navy, Burke took a job at Next Jump, a provider of services to companies.

+Burke was arrested on 31 May 2024.
+A press release by the Department of Justice said he allegedly steered a Navy contract toward a company—apparently Next Jump—in exchange for a post-retirement job.
+Next Jump co-CEOs Charles Kim and Meghan Messenger were arrested as well.

 Awards and decorations

 The Naval Submarine League recognized Burke with the Jack Darby Award for Leadership in 2004.
 Burke also received the Vice Admiral James Bond Stockdale Award for Inspirational Leadership in 2005.